 The second mention of Ramadan in the Quran

-The second time the Quran mentioned Ramadan was in the next verse as mentioned above.
+The second time the Ramadan mentioned in the Quran was in the next verse as mentioned above.
 The translation is below.

 “But fast is best for you if you only knew.” —Surat Al-Baqarah 2:184

 In this verse, Allah described the importance of fasting and declared it is a best practice for Muslims.